pncnmnp/sthir/README.md

 [![python][python-img]][python-url]
 [![MIT License][license-image]][license-url]

-sthir can create memory efficient search feature for your static website. sthir is equipped with an user friendly command-line interface.
+**sthir** can create *memory efficient* search feature for your static website. sthir is equipped with an *user friendly command-line interface*.
 In two steps you can build a working search page for your website!

 ## Installation